jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 * How was the new loyalty program performing?
 Should we keep using it?
 * What were our refund rates for Apple Products?

-The key metrics used in this analysis were gross sales, average order value (AOV), and order count.
+The key sales metrics used in this analysis were gross sales, average order value (AOV), and order count.

 ## About Data and Tools

 * The database structure, as seen below, consists of four tables: `orders`, `customers`, `geo_lookup`, and `order_status`.
 The main table for this analysis was consolidated from these four tables with a total of 108,127 records.

 <details>
-<summary>Click to expand</summary>
+<summary>ERD: Click to expand</summary>
 <img src="ERD.png" alt="Image" width="60%">
 </details>

 * Excel and SQL(BigQuery) were used for analysis and Tableau for visualization.

 ## Executive Summary
+* overall sales: to pre-pandemic level or potentially worse. across all regions and products.
+* seasonality:
+* product:
+* region:
+* loyalty:
+* deeper insight son underperformance on q4 2022:

+## Summary Insights

 ### **Overall Sales Trends:**
 <img src="https://github.com/user-attachments/assets/fb0665ce-3252-491d-994a-70f18e7f5a1c" alt="2020 Gross Sales Surged and Subsequently Declined to Pre-Pandemic Level.
 Gross Sales Growth was Persistenty Volatile Every Year, Not Limited to 2020">